erichelser/BrailleCompression/README.md

 Is there a better approach to this problem than simple brute-force or guess-and-check?

 Given the study and data (Google books Ngrams, English 20120701 1-grams) linked above, what is the optimal mapping of Braille characters to English letters and letter sequences?

+Update, August 9th, 2016:
+There is a process called "Compression by Substring Enumeration" (CSE) that is similar if not identical to the goals of this project.
+It may be worthwhile to investigate the studies done on this subject.